-The impact on Landsnet's infrastructure development was minimal.
-Deliveries of equipment were delayed in some cases and solutions had to be found with regard to the participation of foreign contractors in our projects.
-Both of these issues had only minor impacts, which in some cases were solved by prioritising projects and project components.

-The impact of COVID-19 on our activities was negligible, with the year's infrastructure works proceeding as planned.
+The impact on Landsnet's infrastructure development was tangible.
+Deliveries of equipment and materials were delayed in a number of cases and solutions had to be found for the participation of foreign contractors in our projects.
+Both of these factors impacted the progress and costs of some projects, but a effort was made to reprioritise projects and project components whenever feaseble.
+Increased impact of Covid-19 on the supply chain in the preparation of investments were noticed, where raw material and transport costs have gone up.
+The impact of COVID-19 on our activities was negligible, with the year's infrastructure works proceeding largely as planned.